MissionSE/C5ISR/demos/KestrelWeather/web/README.md

 	DEBUG=kestrel:* node server

-See the [debug](https://github.com/visionmedia/debug) node.js module for more information on the DEBUG parameter.
+See the [debug](https://www.npmjs.org/package/debug) module for more information on the DEBUG parameter.

+For a production environment, a wrapper has been provided that utilizes the [forever](https://www.npmjs.org/package/forever) module to daemonize the process.
+To use this feature, run:

+	node kestrel-wrapper.js

+This should be executed from the relevant startup script.
+Note that the main server script is referenced with a relative path, and will it is therefore necessary to change directory to the `web` directory in which these scripts live.